By MARC McDONALD

 6. Why, exactly, did The Beatles break up?
 Nobody seems to be able to fully agree on why the most popular and successful musical act of the 20th century broke up at the height of their commercial and creative success.
 Ask any Beatles expert (or member of the band, for that matter) and you'll get conflicting and contradictory answers.
 Was it because of Yoko?
 Or was it the usual "musical differences" clash that has driven many bands to split?
 Was it a desire to simply move on and do something different?
 Or was it money disputes?
 A case could be made for any and/or all of these reasons.
 But the definitive answer remains elusive.

 Whatever the reason for the breakup was, though, it was such a powerful reason that the band remained split forever.
 To get an idea of just how decisive the band's breakup was, consider this: not only did The Beatles never record together again, it's possible that all four members of the band never even met up once in all the years after 1970.
-The band's final publicity photos date from August 1969 and not one single photo has ever emerged that show the band members together after 1970.
+The band's final photos were taken at Lennon's Tittenhurst Park estate on Aug.
+22, 1969 and not one single photo has ever emerged that show the band members together after that date.
 In the years since the split, two or three members would occasionally meet here and there, but never all four together at the same time.
 Band members collaborated on a few of Ringo's solo albums, but it appears unlikely that all four were ever together in the same spot at the same time.
-Sometime in August 1969, a photographer snapped a photo of the band, not knowing that this was literally the final photo that would be ever taken of The Beatles together.
+At around noon, on Aug.
+22, 1969, a photographer snapped a photo of the band standing on the southern balcony at Tittenhurst, not knowing that this was literally the final photo that would be ever taken of The Beatles together.

 One thing Lewisohn's past work has revealed is that The Beatles' story is so rich that, the closer you look at their work, the more fascinating it becomes.
 It's the total opposite of the old saying, "If you like sausage, you should never watch how it is made."
 With The Beatles, the closer you look, the more intriguing their story is.
 Virtually every song has a fascinating behind-the-scenes story.
 But for all the books written about the band over the decades, Lewisohn has noted that The Beatles' story "has been told often, but rarely very well."
 Here's hoping that Lewisohn's labors will finally produce a biography worthy of the band.